Learning to Play at SCVFA

 The set of tunes being worked on evolves gradually, and we try

-to print the current list each month in our newsletter, the
+to print the current list in each issue of our newsletter, the

 which is sent monthly to SCVFA members.
 Here's the list for

-showing the key, the title and the date the tune was introduced:
+showing the title, the usual key and the date the tune was introduced:

 - Angeline the Baker / Angelina Baker (D; 9/15)